dkitley1975/movie-quiz/README.md

 - __High Scores Section__
 This section has a table created from the user's session storage, when first opening the session storage is populated with some example names and scores from the Javascript file, this ensures that the high scores page isn't blank when first opening.
 There is also included on this page a button to return to the home screen.
+There are 11 sample high scores created initially, before being sorted and only the top ones indicated by the const `highScoresToShow = value` are kept.
-There are 8 sample high scores added to the storage initially, the score values are created randomly using the point values and the total amount of questions to be asked within the quiz.
-This is calculated twice for the Hard, Medium and Easy values
+The score values are created randomly using the point values and the total amount of questions to be asked within the quiz.
+This is calculated for the Hard, Medium and Easy values
-    `Math.floor(Math.random() * (SetQtyOfQuestions + 1)) * pointsPerCorrectAnswerHard`
+    `(Math.floor(Math.random() * SetQtyOfQuestions) + 1) * pointsPerCorrectAnswer`
+This has been done to help have a randomness of high scores and names populating the high scores table, but mainly because I could and I thought it would be fun.
+I don't expect the user to ever realise this is happening.

   ![High Scores](./docs/screenshots/high-scores-page-mobile.png)

 - __The Quiz Section__

   - The quiz page included the logo at the top.
   - The questions are populated randomly from the questions fetched from [Open Trivia (API) Database](https://opentdb.com/api_config.php).
+The quiz is set to return 10 questions, but is easily amended through `const SetQtyOfQuestions = 10`.
 These questions are obtained according to the difficulty level selected by the user.
-Instead of just 10 questions fetched from the API there is a factor of 3 (again determined within the Javascript file, this was reduced from 5 as there wasn't 50 questions within the hard questions selection in the API) to help the randomness to the questions. on testing if only 10 questions are fetched from the API it was the same 10 questions fetched each time, spoiling the quiz gameplay on any repeat attempts.
+Instead of just 10 questions fetched from the API there is a multiplication factor used  to return more questions from the API `const questionsToFetchMultiplier = 3;`, this was reduced from 5 as there wasn't 50 questions within the hard questions selection in the API. this helps with the randomness of the questions. on testing if only 10 questions are fetched from the API it was the same 10 questions fetched each time, spoiling the quiz gameplay on any repeat attempts.
   - When an answer is selected the question either lights up Red for incorrect or green for correct.
   - When an answer is selected there is a sound, either a buzz or a ding to indicate if the answer was incorrect or correct, this feature is able to be turned off or on by the mute/play button at the bottom right of the play screen.
   - When an incorrect answer is selected there is an indication around the correct answer, to let the user know which answer was correct.